This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Bake at 375°F 18-20 minutes.
 Allow the cookie bars to cool completely.

-- For the frosting: Cut butter into pieces.
+- Cut butter into pieces.
 Using the paddle attachment, whip butter for 5-7 minutes, scraping down the bowl occasionally.
 Beat until butter look light in color.

 - Add 2 cups powdered sugar and mix on low speed until incorporated into butter.

-- Next Add 2 teaspoons heavy whipping cream and mix to combine.
+- Next Add the heavy whipping cream and mix to combine.

-- Finally add the remaining powdered sugar, heavy cream and vanilla bean paste and whip it on high for at least 2 minutes until it’s light and fluffy.
+- Finally add the remaining powdered sugar, and vanilla bean paste and whip it on high for at least 2 minutes until it’s light and fluffy.

 - Spread over cooled cookie bars, slice and enjoy.